-For patients who are missing an entire upper or lower arch of teeth, a fixed denture stabilized by dental implants may be the right solution to solve this complex dental need.
+For patients who are missing an entire upper or lower arch of teeth, a fixed denture stabilized by dental implants (also known as a full-arch restoration or the All-on-4® treatment concept) may be the right solution to solve this complex dental need.
 Fixed dentures are also a fantastic solution for patients who have lost multiple teeth and have additional failing teeth in the mouth.
 Rather than trying to save the teeth through multiple difficult procedures and then placing individual implants or multiple bridges, removing the failing teeth and restoring the whole arch with a fixed denture can provide fewer treatments, a decreased cost, and a quicker restoration time.

 Dental implants are truly the best functional and aesthetic solution to replacing multiple missing teeth and restoring your smile, and Greater Charlotte Oral & Facial Surgery has a variety of implant solutions to meet your individual needs.
-If you are interested in learning more about which dental implant solution is right for you, please contact our office to schedule a consultation with Dr. Marashi.
+If you are interested in learning more about which dental implant solution is right for you, please contact our office to schedule a consultation with Dr. Marashi or Dr. Ricciuti.